2CBFly-NBOMe

 2CBFly-NBOMe, also known as NBOMe-2C-B-FLY or as Cimbi-31, is a serotonin receptor modulator of the phenethylamine, DOx, and FLY families.
 It was indirectly derived from the phenethylamine hallucinogen 2C-B is and related to benzodifurans like 2C-B-FLY and N-benzylphenethylamines like 25B-NBOMe.

 Pharmacology

 Pharmacodynamics

 2CBFly-NBOMe acts as a potent partial agonist for the 5-HT_{2A} serotonin receptor subtype.

+Chemistry

+Analogues

+Analogues of 2CBFly-NBOMe include 2C-B-FLY and 25B-NBOMe, among others.

 History

 2CBFly-NBOMe was discovered in 2002, and further researched by Ralf Heim at the Free University of Berlin, and subsequently investigated in more detail by a team at Purdue University led by David E. Nichols.